thycotic/dsv-docs/product/cli-ref/group.md

 ### Read

-This example demonstrates how to read a group:
+This example demonstrates how to read a Group:

 ```bash
 thy group read --group-name admins